HEALTH CONCERNS

 Evaluating male fertility

-If you and your partner are having difficulty conceiving after a full year, you each may want to consider having your fertility evaluated.
+If you are having difficulty conceiving after a full year, you may want to consider having your fertility evaluated.

-As much as 65-80 percent of male infertility cases are related to sperm production .
-Not only does there have to be plenty of sperm, but they have to have normal shape, size and swimming ability.
+As much as 65 to 80 percent of male infertility cases are related to sperm production .
+Sperm need to be plentiful, but they also need to be of normal shape and size and have adequate swimming ability.

 Fertility as a marker of health

-In addition to testing for fertility, semen analysis can be a helpful biomarker of health in general.
-From an overly simplistic but interesting evolutionary perspective, some argue that once you are no longer reproductively capable, mother nature is done with you.
-Science seems to back this up to some extent.
-One large study found that men with abnormal semen parameters had an increased mortality rate in the years following an infertility evaluation, suggesting semen quality may provide a marker of health .
+Semen analysis can be a helpful biomarker of health in general .
+One large study found that men with abnormal semen parameters had an increased mortality rate in the years following an infertility evaluation.

 How to improve male fertility

-At Parsley Health, we work with members who are interested in pre-pregnancy planning all the time.
-This typically starts months before conception, if not sooner.
+At Parsley Health, we frequently work with members who are interested in family planning.
+The process typically starts months before conception, if not sooner.
 Looking to boost your fertility?
 Here’s where to start.

 1. Take your diet seriously.